ploomber/ploomber/README.rst

 2. Sync teamwork
 3. Incremental builds (skip up-to-date tasks)
 4. Integration with Jupyter
-5. Seamlessly integrate SQL with Python/R (i.e. extract data with SQl, plot it with Python/R)
+5. Seamlessly integrate SQL with Python/R (i.e. extract data with SQL, plot it with Python/R)
+6. Generate a graphical representation of your pipeline using ``ploomber plot``

 How it looks like
 -----------------